Education 2.0: How Does Tech Fit Into the Classroom?

 Ivan manages Americas business development for NAVTEQ.

 Since joining NAVTEQ in 2004 as a Product Manager, Ivan has initiated the $28.5M acquisition of a map company in South Korea, led the product integration of a Mexican acquisition, managed the development of a new map database in Australia and launched the first map product optimized for pedestrians using mobile phones and consumer electronics (Discover Cities).
-Products that he managed are used by Porsche, Toyota, Yahoo...
+Products that he...
 Read More →

 Apps for Metro Chicago: The Data